 Saving the Veit Stoss Altarpiece in Krakow

-Karol Estreicher Junior, a polish art historian, and the monuments men could not tolerate this and did not rest until the masterpiece was returned to Poland.
+Karol Estreicher Junior, a Polish art historian could not tolerate this and did not rest until the masterpiece was returned to Poland.
 The altar was found in the dungeons of Nuremberg Castle.
-Veit Stoss’ Gothic creation, slightly damaged by moisture and insects, returned to Poland in 1946 in four wagons and one hundred and seven drawers in the company of Lady with an Ermine by da Vinci.
+Veit Stoss’ Gothic creation, slightly damaged by moisture and insects, returned to Poland in 1946 in four wagons and one hundred and seven drawers in the company of Lady with an Ermine by Da Vinci.
 Cheering crowds greeted the returning masterpiece at the train station in Krakow.

 Russian State Historical Museum

 After receiving an order to prepare for the evacuation, the State Historical Museum began packing up valuable exhibits: the sabers of Prince Pozharsky, the caftan of Ivan the Terrible, the dress of Catherine the Great and more.
 Models and copies replaced genuine objects of art on display.
 Part of the collection was moved to the basement.
 In late July, a barge carrying the collections of several museums and libraries took the art to Kustanai (Kazakhstan), where it remained until 1944.

 The amazing thing was that the historical museum worked for visitors throughout the war.
 Employees continued to search for artifacts for future exhibitions, primarily collecting documentary evidence of the war such as military uniforms and weapons, posters, and photographs.
 Museum workers traveled with lectures to the front-line zones, performed at enterprises, and in hospitals.
 When Soviet troops went on the offensive, employees of the Historical Museum went to the battlefield where they also collected exhibits and recorded witnesses’ stories.